FACTBOX - Key political risks to watch in India

 -- Development of ties with East Asian nations to counter China, not least in the South China Sea.
 Australia has mentioned the possibility of a tri-lateral security pact with India and the United States.
 India says this is not on the cards but is stepping up naval cooperation with Australia.

 -- Pakistan's domestic problems.
-The fall of the civilian government there could undo the progress made on normalizing ties in the past year.
+If the civilian government there falls, it could undo the progress made on normalising ties in the past year.